 I am so happy to be teaching at LBCC.
 My love of history was born in my local community college, so I feel like it is such a privilege to be able to do the same for my students.
 I am passionate about all things history, but I am especially interested in women’s history and early America.
 I have attended and taught at almost every type of higher education institution in California, so I am very familiar with how things work.
 I have an A.A. from Moorpark College, a B.A. from CSU Chico, and a Master’s and PhD from UC Santa Barbara.

 I teach American history here at LBCC and was trained in graduate school as an urban historian (someone who focuses on the historical growth and development of cities).
 In my classes, instead of focusing just on “great men” (presidents, generals, business executives, etc.), we spend much of our time looking at workers, women, immigrants, people of color, soldiers in the trenches, and non-conformists.
+In learning about these Americans, we gain a broader and deeper knowledge of the American past.

 Professor Donald Kent Douglas joined the Department of History & Political Science at Long Beach City College in Fall 2000.
 A specialist in international relations theory and comparative politics, he earned his M.A. and Ph.D. from the University of California, Santa Barbara, and his B.A. from the California State University, Fresno.
 He teaches Introduction to American Government, Comparative Government, and World Politics at LBCC.